Vismajor/cisco_python_taster/README.md

 >	- use user input to change code path (**input + if**)

 Let's make our computer take some decisions!
-When explaining if else, use the metaphor of train tracks detaching from main route and then returning to it (and point to indentation when you're doing it).

 ```python
 person1 = "Rebecca"